 “Space In Between is a record which I can already courageously add to the list of one of the best records in 2016.
 The pianist brought together (neo) classicism, the music straight from films or ambient music.
 All this, however, was supplemented with something very special because apart from beautiful (absolutely beautiful music) we can also listen to … the sounds of space.”

 “With her new solo album, Borek continues the path of experiment and enters the interplanetary level.
-“Space in Between” is an example of how favourite compositions can be reached and presented according to one’s own idea.
+“Space in Between” is an example of how different compositions can be reached and presented according to one’s own idea.
 This record is minimalist in terms of music and graphic (black and white digipack) but really cosmic when it comes to its influence on our imagination.”

 “The album arouses a hypnotic mood which we also owe to the selected works and their arrangements: in minimalist even mantric style and ambient, spatial character.
 It certainly allows for reflection and dreams about the universe.
 Additionally used instruments – prepared and electronically styled grand piano as well as rhodes piano – they both introduce mystery and mood.
 Through the music performed and arranged by Katarzyna Borek we can set out on unusual even cosmic expedition because the album “Space in Between” is a real cosmos – metaphorically and literally!”